zwizwa/pyla/README.md

 Hacking:

-While the code uses Swig, it seems rather hard to automate all the wrapping necessary.
 To add a processing class, take the measurement module as an example.

 - Add a set of header / code files to create a new module.  ( It might be more appropriate to add to an existing header / code file. )